KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 }
 ```

-Now modify the end of the `create_instance` function to look like this:
+Now modify the end of the `^create_instance` function to look like this:

 ```rust,noplaypen
 fn create_instance(entry: &Entry, data: &mut AppData) -> Result<Instance> {